How To Thread Eyebrows With Floss – Step By Step

 Wait a few hours and examine your brows.
 If there are any loose hairs, you can thread these small areas to perfect your brows.

-Try to avoid tweezing your eyebrows in between, as this could cause the hair to grow back at a different rate, and cause your threading schedule to be thrown off its routine.
+Try to avoid tweezing your eyebrows in between, as this can cause the hair to grow back at a different rate and disrupt your threading schedule.

 Eyebrow Threading Tips

-If you are interested in investing in a designated threading machine, you can check out my favorite options here.
+If you are interested in investing in a designated threading machine, you can explore my top options here.

-You might have to try out a few things beforehand to test what works for you, but after some time you will have your threading preparation and technique down perfectly.
+You may need to try out a few things beforehand to determine what works for you, but with time, you will have your threading preparation and technique perfected.

-- Steam your face in hot water or in the shower before using floss to thread your eyebrows.
-This opens up pores and softens hairs to allow the hair to be easier to remove.
+• Steam your face in hot water or in the shower before using floss to thread your eyebrows.
+This opens up pores and softens the hair, making it easier to remove.

-- If you know that you have a lower pain threshold, or are sensitive to pain, use an anesthetic cream or teething gel a few minutes before threading to help to numb and desensitize the area.
+• If you know that you have a lower pain threshold or are sensitive to pain, use an anesthetic cream or teething gel a few minutes before threading to help numb and desensitize the area.

-- To help the floss grip the hair during threading, apply some talc area to the eyebrow region.
+• To help the floss grip the hair during threading, apply some talc to the area around the eyebrows.

-- Before threading, you can apply an ice pack to the eyebrow region to numb the area, to try and reduce the pain felt during threading.
+• Before threading, you can apply an ice pack to the eyebrow region to numb the area and try to reduce the pain felt during the procedure.

-- Have an LED light nearby to help check if you have missed any hairs along the way.
-Natural lighting is best, but it does always help to have an extra, stronger light source available to check for any missed hairs.
+• Have an LED light nearby to help check if you have missed any hairs along the way.
+Natural lighting is best, but it’s always helpful to have an extra, stronger light source available to check for any missed hairs.

 Related Questions